ThibaudFre/AdventOfCode/README.md

 # AdventOfCode

-Here are the answer of the Advent of Code Challenges that you can find at this link: https://adventofcode.com/
+Here are the answers of the Advent of Code Challenges that you can find at this link: https://adventofcode.com/

 Has a Junior develloper I am improving my solving problem skills.
-I know that the better way to code is to code code as simple and readable.
+I know that the better way to code is to code as simple and readable.

 But for now I am training for technicals tests and during them I will not have the time to think how about to  code as cleaner and simple during the short time given.